Anoerak/Proust_Sebastien_P5_13092023/readme.md

 -   `DB_PASSWORD`

 4. Import the `src/lib/database/myblog.sql` file in your database.
-5. Run `php -S localhost:8000 -t public` to start the server.
+5. Run `php -S localhost:8000` to start the server.

 ## Features